chaoss/metrics/activity-metrics/maintainer-response-to-merge-request-duration.md

 How do we decide who a maintainer is?
 What is the signal in data?
 Commit rights?
 Active commit work?
 If a project is structured around pull requests is there a type of maintainer that can be referenced which does not have commit rights?

+Things to consider:
+How do we deal with open merge requests with no comments by maintainers?
+How do deal with closed merge requests with no comments by maintainers?

+How do we want to show this metric?
+Possible implementation: Mean (by week), Min (by week), Max (by week)

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.